 Tossed aside: GMTV faces and brand is to be dumped by ITV shortly

-The One Show launched in 2006 with a four-week trial broadcast to see if there was an audience for a daily magazine programme.
+The One Show launched in 2006 with a four-week trial broadcast to see if there was an audience for a daily early evening magazine programme.
 Airing on BBC One in the 7pm slot, against Emmerdale, the beeb launched it in what was deemed a difficult slot given the strong competition of a daily soap opera on ITV airing against it.

 The magazine programme could easily have flopped against such strong rival schedule but then again it could be argued there was a market ready to be tapped of those who didn’t watch the soap and wanted a real alternative.
 The One Show launched on 14th August 2006 with Adrian Chiles and Nadia Sawalha presenting from Birmingham.
 Sawalha had been an actress and was most notable for her role of Annie Palmer in EastEnders in the 1990s.
 However, after leaving the BBC soap Sawalha turned to presenting fronting a series of daytime programmes for the BBC and, as a familiar face to audiences, was seen as an ideal face to front the new magazine programme.